Surpasses others on our shortlist for its stability, quality, and cat-attracting materials—hands down the best.

 Tends to shed pieces of cardboard after cats have used it over a period of time.

-If you are looking for a scratching post that provides a large design with ample areas to scratch, this one is sure to impress.
+If you're looking for a scratching post that provides a large design with ample areas to scratch, this one is sure to impress.

-If you are looking for a scratching post that provides a large design with ample areas to scratch, this one is sure to impress.
+If you're looking for a scratching post that provides a large design with ample areas to scratch, this one is sure to impress.

 Pricey.
-A large footprint takes up quite a bit of space.
+The large footprint takes up quite a bit of space.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.